Hardvan/FlaskStarter/README.md

 ## Note

-- FlaskStartApp is the name of the package on PyPI, while FlaskStarter is the name of the package in the repository.
+- FlaskStarterApp is the name of the package on PyPI, while FlaskStarter is the name of the package in the repository.

 - FlaskStarter.py is the primary automation script, while deleter.py is intended for cleaning up the project files after use.